 9 First of all, it should be noted that the very existence of RI work in this region under such a reckless person was itself the final ill-fated expansionary move of RI just before the implosion of its leadership body and major attrition in late 2013 and early 2014.

-10 Again, for a full elaboration of our new conception of communist leadership, one of the main products of our two-ling struggle and internal rectification, is to be found in the article by Comrades Jameel, Arulgurunathan, and Val, “Communist Leadership, mass work, and building power,” in Uprising Issue #8 (Spring 2017).
+10 Again, for a full elaboration of our new conception of communist leadership, one of the main products of our two-line struggle and internal rectification, is to be found in the article by Comrades Jameel, Arulgurunathan, Val, and Anna, “Communist Leadership, mass work, and building power,” in Uprising Issue #8 (Spring 2017).

 11 The most substantial criticisms made of our party-building prior to the 2014 crisis came from Comrade Jameel in an internal discussion document in late 2013, later published as “Two Problematic Tendencies, and Two-Three Problematic Practices in RI” (Uprising #6, Summer 2015).
 While this critical evaluation of incorrect tendencies in the organization was limited in scope, this was a crucial intervention that began to push our organization back in the correct direction.